Russia vetoes UN statement on North Korea's missile tests

 United Nations (CNN)Russia has derailed a proposed UN Security Council statement that would have condemned North Korea's latest missile launch test, using its veto to torpedo the motion.

 The statement, which was tabled by the US, would also tell North Korea not to conduct further nuclear tests.
+It has conducted five so far, and last week analysts warned that the country's nuclear test site was "primed and ready" for a sixth.

+Instead, North Korea tested a missile Sunday, which was said to have failed, provoking more calls for the country to cease its hostile acts.

-UN diplomats said the proposed statement had consensus from the other 14 Council members, including China, North Korea's biggest ally and a Council permanent member.
+UN diplomats said the proposed statement of condemnation had consensus from the other 14 Council members, including China, North Korea's biggest ally and a Council permanent member.

-Ahead of the "Day of the Sun" on April 15, one of the biggest celebrations in the North Korean calendar, North Korea analysts said satellite images showed Pyongyang was "primed and ready" for a sixth nuclear test.
-Instead, it tested a missile Sunday, which was said to have failed.
+Russia has a long record of vetoing resolutions pushed by the US.
+Last week, it used its veto power to block an attempt to condemn the killing of dozens of people in a suspected Syrian chemical attack.
+In that instance, China abstained.

-One diplomat said it was unlikely the Security Council would be able to resolve differences on the statement.
+Little hope is held for reviving the motion against North Korea -- one diplomat said it was unlikely the Security Council would be able to resolve differences on the statement.

 Next week, US Secretary of State Rex Tillerson will chair a minister-level meeting on the North Korean issue at the UN.